vmware-archive/nsxraml/md-version/nsxvapi.md

 ### /4.0/edges/{edgeId}/loadbalancer/config/monitors
 Working With Load Balancer Monitors
 ----
-Load balancer monitors define health check parameters for a particular type of network traffic.
+You create a service monitor to define health check parameters for a particular type of network traffic.
+When you associate a service monitor with a pool, the pool members are monitored according to the service monitor parameters.

 * **post** *(secured)*: Add a load balancer monitor.
 * **get** *(secured)*: Retrieve all load balancer monitors.